hkessener/check_rittal_rcm/README.md

 Residual Current Devices (RCD) are used for personal protection at electrical operating sites.
 In the event of a fault (the presence of a residual current), the voltage is switched off by the RCD.

-Residual Current Monitoring (RCM) is used where RCDs are not practical due to their disruptive nature.
+Residual Current Monitoring (RCM) is used where RCD are not practical due to their disruptive nature.
 This will often be the case in a data center where high availability of services is sought.
-RCMs monitor relevant electrical operating variables and signal anomalies, but without shutting down.
+RCM devices monitor relevant electrical operating variables and signal anomalies, but without shutting down.

-Rittal has a new series (introduced in 2021) of RCMs on offer ("RCM Measuring Module -- Inline Meter").
+Rittal has a new series (introduced in 2021) of RCM devices on offer ("RCM Measuring Module/Inline Meter").
 These are based on the well-known CMC3 and can be queried via SNMP.

 This plugin is in a very early status, but functional.
 It queries the 3-phase version of the RCM for all operating variables of interest to us and outputs performance data.
 The corresponding list of OIDs is attached.